Skip to main content

 Grade Appeal

-The grade appeal process provides a fair, orderly, and unbiased process for students who wish to pursue a formal appeal of their final course grade.
-In taking such action, students shall assume the burden of proof concerning any perceived error in the grade assigned.
-Further, they shall follow the sequence of steps below with the presumption that, as a matter of rule, instructors do not assign arbitrary, capricious, prejudicial, or discriminatory grades.
-The grade appeal must be started within 10 working days of the posting of the final grades upon conclusion of the semester.
+The grade appeal process provides a fair, orderly, and unbiased process for a student who wishes to pursue a formal appeal of their final grade.
+In taking such action, the student shall assume the burden of proof concerning any perceived error in the assigned final grade.
+Further, the student shall follow the sequence of steps below with the presumption that, as a matter of rule, faculty members do not assign arbitrary, capricious, prejudicial, or discriminatory grades.

-Before starting a formal grade appeal, the student must discuss the final course grade, including grading practices and assignments, with the instructor who gave the final grade.
-The instructor and the student should make every effort to eliminate any misunderstandings over the assignment of the grade as it relates to the course syllabus.
+Before initiating a formal grade appeal, the student must discuss the final grade, including grading practices and assignments, with the faculty member who assigned the final grade.
+The faculty member and the student should make every effort to eliminate any misunderstandings over the assignment of the grade as it relates to the course syllabus.
 It is expected that most grade issues will be resolved at this level.
-This discussion must occur before the student initiates a formal appeal.
+This discussion must occur before the student initiates a formal grade appeal.

-If the faculty member finds in the student’s favor, a grade change is submitted, and the appeal process is resolved.
+If the faculty member finds in the student's favor, a grade change request will be executed and the matter will be considered resolved.

-If a student and instructor fail to resolve the grade dispute through informal means, the student may initiate a formal grade appeal by following the steps outlined below.
+If a student and faculty member fail to resolve the matter through informal means, the student may initiate a formal grade appeal by following the steps outlined below.

-*If the course faculty member is also the department chair, proceed to the next step.
+*If the course faculty member is also the department chairperson, proceed to the next step.

-*If the faculty member is also the Academic Division Dean, proceed to the next step.
+*If the course faculty member is also the Academic Division Dean, proceed to the next step.

 RELATED FORMS